 Recognition of Prior Learning

 SMA provides a recognition of prior learning pathway for this course.
 Recognition of prior learning is available to those students who can provide other evidence that they can demonstrate the skills, knowledge and experience described by the unit.
 For example, a current AHPRA registration as medical practitioner, nurse or physiotherapist.
-Please note, that those students that can provide this evidence must still complete the assessment only pathway referred to in Mode 2.
 If you believe you are eligible for recognition of prior learning, please contact SMA.

 Students will be assessed individually and in group activities.
 Students need to display competency in all assessable elements to successfully complete the unit package HLTAID007 accreditation.
 Assessment is conducted using the following methods:

 - Scenario assessment– Students are required to demonstrate the essential skills and knowledge to respond to a range of first aid or emergency situations, including scenarios aligned with the performance criteria required for this program.

-- Demonstration of CPR procedures – Students will demonstrate CPR on SMA training manikins – adult, child and infant – in line with the Australian Resuscitation Council (ARC) Guidelines.
+- Demonstration of CPR procedures– Students will demonstrate CPR on SMA training manikins – adult, child and infant – as per the Australian Resuscitation Council (ARC) Guidelines.

 - Demonstration of oxygen resuscitation/oxygen therapy techniques– Students are required, individually and as a group, to demonstrate competency in a range of oxygen resuscitation/oxygen therapy techniques.

 - Written questions– Students must complete a multiple choice assessment task, either as a group exercise or individually, with a 100% pass rate required.

 - PowerPoint presentation that is interactive, includes videos and is customised to include real-life first aid and CPR examples and scenarios

 - Adult and infant resuscitation manikins in line with ARC Guidelines for assessment of CPR procedures.